-- EE – Offers a couple of different MiFi options, both of which you will have to buy up-front as regards the devices.
+- EE mobile – Offers a couple of different MiFi options, both of which you will have to buy up-front as regards the devices.
 You can then choose your options in terms of data limits etc. Do not get confused between these and its 4G and 5G home broadband options – those are not MiFi devices, but wholesale replacements you your home fixed-line broadband

-- Vodafone – Offers just one MiFi device, keeping things nice and simple.
+- Vodafone mobile – Offers just one MiFi device, keeping things nice and simple.
 Snap it up and you can take your choice of contract SIM to go inside of it

 - BT – You'll only find BT's MiFi devices and SIMs under its Business Broadband heading.
 It assumes no one but a business or business person would want such a thing, you see.
 It's probably wrong about that, but not to worry, since anyone can get this deal, business or not

-- O2 – Has a couple of different 'Pocket Hotspot' MiFi devices available, both of which you can get free, depending on which contract you choose to take out
+- O2 mobile – Has a couple of different 'Pocket Hotspot' MiFi devices available, both of which you can get free, depending on which contract you choose to take out

 - Virgin Media – Offers one device with a choice of pay-monthly plans.
 All plans have up-front costs